 Hildesheim-Touristic is constantly building up a booking contingent for different accommodation options.
 Further information from Hildesheim-Touristic can be found on the following link: Hildesheim.de-4th OSE Conference.

 An additional accommodation not mentioned on their homepage is the Family Inn.
 It is a hostel style accommodation for low budget travelers (like students).
 Those rooms are available on request.
-We will provide a bus shuttle between the hostel and the HAWK.

 If you would like to make reservation enquiries for Hildesheim during the conference through Hildesheim-Touristic please fill out their online form.
 On the fax-form you will find additional hotels and guesthouses which can’t be booked online.